jenkinsci/plain-credentials-plugin/README.md

 However, as described in the [Credentials Plugin](https://plugins.jenkins.io/credentials) documentation, they could potentially be used by any other plugin that requires them.

-# Environment

-The following build environment is required to build this plugin

-* `java-1.6` and `maven-3.0.5`

 # Build

 To build the plugin locally: